Our Fermented Garlic Guide

 Recipe from Webmed.com

-We have used Black Garlic at our restaurant at PLANT POWER FOOD as toppings to dishes to add flavour and a pop of color.
+We have used Black Garlic at our restaurant at PLANT POWER FOOD as toppings to dishes to add flavor and a pop of color.
 If you are interested in fermentation then you will enjoy our articles about fermentation, Kimchi & Umami.